Will GAF’s solar shingles finally make the solar roof mainstream?

 Leading roofing manufacturer GAF’s nailable solar shingles are designed with roofers top-of-mind in order to make installation a breeze.
 Image source: News Atlas

-GAF’s solar shingle design combines the conventional asphalt roof shingle material they’re known for with the monocrystalline solar cells of a solar panel
+GAF’s solar shingle design combines the conventional asphalt roof shingle material it’s known for with the monocrystalline solar cells of a solar panel

 The bottom portion of the solar shingle is what will generate the electricity.
 When installed, that portion will overlap the asphalt material of the solar shingle before it.
 The shingles lay flush against your roof, staying right in line with the regular asphalt shingles covering the remainder of the surface of the roof.